 Far too often, individuals who have codependent personalities find themselves struggling in various areas of their lives.
 Some develop what one might call a “relationship addiction”, facing many challenges while trying to form and maintain healthy relationships with others.
 They may invest much time and energy into relationships that are harmful to them or their partners in an attempt to simply avoid being alone.

 Codependency is a common issue; millions of people struggle with the effects of this issue.
-Not only can it lead individuals to develop harmful relationships, but codependent behavior also puts people at risk for developing problems with substance use.
-In order to cope with the effects of codependency, many people resort to using substances such as alcohol.
+Not only can it lead individuals to develop harmful relationships, but codependent behavior also puts people at risk for developing problems with substance abuse.
+In order to cope with the effects of codependency, many people resort to using substances such as alcohol, which can lead to alcohol dependence.
 When codependency and alcoholism combine, the consequences can be extremely serious.